"The Most Trusted

 Divorce.com helps Alabama families:

-• Prepare all required Jefferson County forms
+Prepare and submit all required Jefferson County forms to the court

-• Understand Alabama’s waiting period and service rules
+We've helped thousands in Alabama and understand Alabama’s waiting period and service rules

-It’s the most affordable and efficient way to complete a no-lawyer divorce in Birmingham.
+We are the most affordable and efficient way to complete a no-lawyer divorce in Birmingham.

 Final Thoughts